40% of consumers believe that cash will be obsolete in the next 2... | Channels for Pearson+

 Probability Mass Function (PMF)

 The probability mass function gives the probability of obtaining exactly k successes in n trials for a binomial distribution.
-It is calculated using the formula P(X = k) = (n choose k) * p^k * (1-p)^(n-k), where 'n choose k' represents the binomial coefficient.
-This function is essential for determining the likelihood of specific outcomes, such as exactly 6 consumers believing in the obsolescence of cash.
+It is calculated using the formula P(X = k) = (n choose k) * p^k * (1-p)^(n-k).
+This function is essential for determining the likelihood of various outcomes, such as finding the probability that no more than 3 consumers believe cash will be obsolete.

 Recommended video: